sayounan/Biomech/README.md

 reads the names of individual files in the folder and checks for the substring ".ucd" in the file name.
 If found, it checks for the substrings "Basic" & "Adv" in the file names.
 When it finds that, it follows the respective numpy.genfromtxt method specific to the file.
 It assigns it to a variable name according to the file name followed by what the matrix represents.
 Those variables are simultaneously appended to the predefined dictionary.
-Then, the print statements are a rudimentary functionality check and also a reference on how to index a dictionary.
 Finally, the dictionary is returned to be used later.

+The following print statements are reference points for dictionary indexing methods.